ibm-cloud-docs/openshift/overview.md

 With {{site.data.keyword.openshiftlong_notm}}, your developers have a fast and secure way to containerize and deploy enterprise workloads in Kubernetes clusters. {{site.data.keyword.redhat_openshift_notm}} clusters build on Kubernetes container orchestration that offers consistency and flexibility for your development lifecycle operations.

-Your {{site.data.keyword.redhat_openshift_notm}} workloads can scale across IBM’s global footprint of data centers and multizone regions.
-At the same time, you’re able to uniformly monitor, log, and secure apps.
-Because IBM manages the service, you can focus on innovating with high-value {{site.data.keyword.cloud_notm}} services and middleware, such as AI and analytics.
+Your {{site.data.keyword.redhat_openshift_notm}} workloads can scale across IBM's global footprint of data centers and multizone regions.
+At the same time, you're able to uniformly monitor, log, and secure apps.
+Because IBM manages the service, you can focus on innovating with high-value {{site.data.keyword.cloud_notm}} services and middleware, such as Artificial Intelligence (AI) and analytics.
 You also have access to Red Hat packaged open-source tools, including your favorite app runtimes, frameworks, databases, and more.

 Ready to get started?
 Try out the [creating a {{site.data.keyword.openshiftlong_notm}} cluster tutorial](/docs/openshift?topic=openshift-openshift_tutorial).